Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-As to the Adjective: when in doubt, strike it out.		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+The secret source of humor is not joy but sorrow; there is no humor in Heaven.		-- Mark Twain
 </details>

 <details>